 Those against life insurance for children will argue that life insurance is only for replacing lost income or covering debts, and since a child has no income or debts, he or she does not need coverage.

-This is typically your uneducated life agent who has bought into the buy term and invest the difference mantra, who does not realize there are many more benefits to cash value life insurance apart from replacing lost wages or covering debts.
+This is typically your uneducated life agent who has bought into the buy term and invest the difference mantra, who does not realize there are many more benefits to cash value life insurance for children apart from replacing lost wages or covering debts.

 Buy Life Insurance “ON” vs Invest in Life Insurance “For”